 The Closest Thing to Cat Laughter

-What many pet owners might interpret as cat laughter actually comes in several forms.
+What many pet owners might interpret as cat laughter comes in several forms.
 The chattering sound cats make when watching birds through a window could be considered a form of excited amusement.
 Some cats produce a huffing or puffing sound during particularly intense play sessions that bears a striking resemblance to breathless laughter.

 The famous “chirp” or “trill” that many cats use as a greeting is another joyful vocalization.
 This sound, often accompanied by an upright tail and bright eyes, represents genuine happiness and excitement about seeing their favorite human.